 University of Edinburgh Popular Courses

-The University of Edinburgh comprises 3 colleges with 21 schools and departments, offering a diverse range of academic programs.
-Currently, the university provides 70+ postgraduate courses to international students, including 100+ on-campus programs and 87 online courses.
+The university supports a large mix of academic options with 70+ postgraduate courses to international students, including 100+ on-campus programs and 87 online courses.
 Additionally, there are over 40+ undergraduate courses available for international students.
-The university is particularly renowned for its programs in Computer Science and Artificial Intelligence, attracting students from around the world

 Some popular courses in University of Edinburgh and their corresponding tuition fees are as follows: